Trusted WordPress tutorials, when you need them most.

 Adding search toggle effect in WordPress

-What is Search Toggle Effect in WordPress?
+What Is the Search Toggle Effect in WordPress?

 The search toggle effect is a web design technique to improve the search experience on a WordPress website.